mikejsavage/ggformat/README.md

 and `free` but that's very easy to change if you'd rather use your own allocators.

-ggformat is not especially strict about validating format strings and aborts when it does find an error.
+ggformat is somewhat strict about validating format strings and aborts when it does find an error.
 You should not be passing user defined strings as format strings, and I believe it's more helpful to fail hard on programmer typos.
 If you don't like that then it's easy enough to change.

 In general ggformat is short enough that you can easily modify it to fit your needs, and will be updated infrequently enough that doing so isn't